-(S/NF/SS-2) Techniques used for evaluating the SUN STREAK operational and simulated operational data base depend on the nature of the task and type of project.
+(S/NF/SS-2) Techniques used for evaluating the SUN STREAK operational and simulated operational database depend on the nature of the task and type of project.
 S/T projects are the most difficult to evaluate.
-This difficulty arises from the general complexity existing at most S/T target sites, Iran possible ambiguous aspects of known ground truth about the target site, from the nature of the information desired, and in a few cases, possibly from the RV targeting method employed.
-It is easier to evaluate data or S/T targets if only a single issue, such as presence or absence (of a particular system, for example) is desired, then it is to evaluate how well a viewers' detailed but possibly fragmentary description correlates with aspects of a complex site.
+This difficulty arises from the general complexity existing at most S/T target sites, from possible ambiguous aspects of known ground truth about the target site, from the nature of the information desired, and in a few cases, possibly from the remote viewing (RV) targeting method employed.
+It is easier to evaluate data on S/T targets if only a single issue, such as presence or absence (of a particular system, for example) is desired, then it is to evaluate how well a viewers' detailed but possibly fragmentary description correlates with aspects of a complex site.
 In this case a considerable amount of subjectivity can be involved in evaluating the degree of data /target correlation.

 (S/NF/SS-2) To assist in reducing overall subjectivity of evaluating complex S/T targets, the viewers' data is examined and compared to ground truth with several data categories in mind.
-These categories are shown in figure 2, and include geographic descriptions, large and small scale objects, large and small scale functions, personality data, and predictive data.
-Not all these categories may be relevant to a specific project, and in some cases may even be part of the RV targeting procedure (e.g., when a photo of target building is used as an RV targeting reference for accessing its unknown contents).
+These categories are shown in Figure 2, and include geographic descriptions, large and small scale objects, large and small scale functions, personality data, and predictive data.
+Not all these categories may be relevant to a specific project, and in some cases may even be part of the RV targeting procedure used (e.g., when a photo of target building is used as an RV targeting reference for accessing its unknown contents).

 (S/NF/SS-2) After identifying the appropriate data category, the next step is to examine the viewers' raw (or summarized) data for comparison to known or estimated ground truth and to make a best judgement on what approximate degree of data correlation actually exists.
-Figure 3 defines the scale ratings used along with their approximate degree of data correlation.
+Figure 3 defines the scale ratings used along with their approximate degree of data , correlation.
 (Appendix II contains detailed instructions for analyst consideration when reviewing the data).

-(S/NF/SS-2) Final evaluations and summaries are prepared by the program manager and his project representative ((who is not part of SUN STREAK staff) in conjunction with the responsible area analyst or Intelligence community point-ofcontact.
+(S/NF/SS-2) Final evaluations and summaries are prepared by the Program Manager and/or his project representative (who is not part of SUN STREAK staff) in conjunction with the responsible system or Area Analyst or Intelligence Community point-ofcontact.
 Latest intelligence data and reports on that target site are also reviewed during this process.
 In some cases, area analysts and the IC points-of-contact provide written appraisals to assist in the final evaluation process.
-These evaluations are recorded on summary forms and are maintained in the program manager's files.
+These evaluations are recorded on summary forms and are maintained in the Program Manager's files.